-The convening partners of the Equitable Access Initiative include the World Health Organization; the World Bank; Gavi, The Vaccine Alliance; UNAIDS; UNICEF; UNDP; UNFPA; Unitaid; and the Global Fund, with support from the Bill & Melinda Gates Foundation and the Wellcome Trust.
+The convening partners of the Equitable Access Initiative included the World Health Organization; the World Bank; Gavi, The Vaccine Alliance; UNAIDS; UNICEF; UNDP; UNFPA; Unitaid; and the Global Fund, with support from the Bill & Melinda Gates Foundation and the Wellcome Trust.

 In February 2015, 100 delegates from the global health community, development banks, governments and civil society attended the initial meeting on the Equitable Access Initiative held in Geneva, hosted by the World Health Organization and co-chaired by Pascal Lamy, former Director-General of the World Trade Organization, and Donald Kaberuka, former President of the African Development Bank Group.

 Subsequently, four analytical groups were commissioned to develop potential frameworks for consideration by the Equitable Access Initiative stakeholders.
-Throughout the initiative, an extensive consultation process engaged government representatives, technical partners, civil society, the private sector, academic institutions and think tanks, gathering constructive feedback on the analytical work.
+Throughout the Initiative, an extensive consultation process engaged government representatives, technical partners, civil society, the private sector, academic institutions and think tanks, gathering constructive feedback on the analytical work.

 A high-level meeting in February 2016 reconvened members of the Equitable Access Initiative in Geneva to discuss the findings and recommendations of the analytical groups.
 The four leading academic groups in the Equitable Access Initiative were the University of Oxford, the Norwegian Institute of Public Health, the University of Sheffield-Imperial College and the Institute of Health Metrics.
 Each of their independent reports are able for download below.